felleg/MiSTer-Barcode-Catalog/README.md

  - `GAME_NAME`: (Optional) The game name as it should appear in the catalog.
 If left blank, `catalog.py` will infer the game name from its `GAME_PATH`.
  - `ARTWORK_PATH`: The path to the image (whitin the `artwork` folder) that represents the game.
  - `BARCODE`: (Optional) A UPC or EAN string of numbers that will be read by a barcode scanner.
 If left blank, the program will generate a unique dummy barcode for your convenience.
- - `METADATA`: Any additional info or comment that should appear with the game in the catalog.
+ - `YEAR`: Release year of the game.

 # Usage

 ## scanner.py